clausand82-dev/world-spil/README.md

 - make new use works again
 - active productions can now be seen on production site
 - still missing active production on production sites
+- experimentel fold up/down boards and moveable and resizeable boards (not use yet, just tested)
 -
 - MISSING:
 - yield have to have a cap (passive and active)
 - durability and repair functions
 - build more than one active production (or maybe let it's production scale up when time goes up???)
 - maybe a new user system, where you do some selection there have influenze on you yield and so on
+- is destroy an options (or shall there be a tag in xml to deside - aka a "canBeDemolished" false/true)
+- new user system, old user tjek system (tjeck if old user have correct needed info or else make new user chose)

 3.5:
 - active recipes added